The Metabolic Age Scorecard: 8 Health Metrics That Matter More Than Weight After 40

 Why am I gaining weight without eating that much more?

-Weight change is influenced by sleep, stress, muscle mass, appetite regulation, and blood sugar variability, not only total calories.
+Weight change is influenced by sleep, stress, muscle mass, appetite regulation, insulin resistance, blood sugar variability, and daily movement, not only total calories.

 What is the first thing I should change?